orientechnologies/orientdb-docs/source/Configuration.md

 ##### network.retryDelay

-Number of ms the client waits before reconnecting to the server on failure.
+The time (in ms) the client must wait, before reconnecting to the server on failure..

 ```
 Setting name...: network.retryDelay